Safe Haskell | Safe-Inferred |

 Description

 Elias codes are prefix codes for positive, non-zero integers with no assumption or limit to their size.
+For completeness, gamma, delta and omega codes are implemented although for most applications you can get away with only using delta codes:

 For codes that include the value 0